andersengqvist/rpic/docs/setup.md

+# Conventions
+All file and directory paths are from the root of the project.
+So the file `hello.txt` is located in the root directory, not in the `docs/` directory that this document is located in.

 # Hardware
 The heart of the cluster is the four Raspberry Pi 4 Model B.
 Went with the larger memory configuration just because.